Package Leaflet: Information for the User

 Warnings and precautions

-There have been reports of gabapentin abuse and dependence from post-marketing experience.
+There have been reports of abuse and dependence on gabapentin from post-marketing experience.
 Talk to your doctor if you have a history of abuse or dependence.

 Dependence

-If you experience any of the following signs while taking Gabapentina Normon, it may indicate that you have developed dependence:.
+If you experience any of the following signs while taking Gabapentina Normon, it may indicate that you have developed dependence.

 If you notice any of the above, talk to your doctor to decide on the best course of treatment for you, including when it is appropriate to stop treatment and how to do it safely.

-Important information about potentially severe reactions
+Important information about potentially serious reactions

-Contact your doctor immediately if you experience any of the following symptoms after taking this medication, as they may be severe:
+"Contact your doctor immediately if you experience any of the following symptoms after taking this medicine, as they may be serious".

-Use of Gabapentina Normon with other medications
+Using Gabapentina Normon with other medicines

-Medications containing opioids such as morphine
+Medicines containing opioids such as morphine

 Antacids for indigestion

 If you take gabapentin at the same time as antacids containing aluminum and magnesium, the absorption of gabapentin in the stomach may be reduced.
-It is recommended that Gabapentina Normon be taken at least two hours after taking an antacid.
+It is recommended that Gabapentina Normon be taken at least 2 hours after taking an antacid.

 Gabapentina Normon